agentmodels/agentmodels.org/chapters/5b-myopia.md

 -------

 ## Myopic Exploration: the basic idea
 In Chapter III.3, we noted that solving a finite-horizon Multi-arm bandit problem is intractable in the number of arms and trials.
 So bounded agents will use a sub-optimal but tractable algorithm for this problem.
 In this chapter we describe and implement a widely-studied approach to Bandits (and POMDPs generally) that is sub-optimal but which can be very effective in practice.
 We refer to the approach as *Myopic Exploration*, because it is "myopic" or "greedy" with respect to exploration.
 The idea is that the agent at time $$t_0$$ assumes he can only *explore* (i.e. update beliefs from observations) up to some cutoff point $$C_m$$ steps into the future.
 After that point he just *exploits* (i.e. he gain rewards but doesn't update from the rewards he observes).
 In reality, the agent will continue to update beliefs after time $$t_0+C_m$$.
-The Myopic agent, like the Naive hyperbolic discounter, has an incorrect model of its future self.
+The Myopic agent, like the Naive hyperbolic discounter, has an incorrect model of his future self.
 We call an agent that uses Myopic Exploration a "Myopic Agent".
 This will be precisely defined below.

-Myopic Exploration is not only useful for solving Bandit problems efficiently, but also provides a good fit to human performance in Bandit problems.
+Myopic Exploration is not only useful for solving Bandit problems efficiently, but also provides a good fit to human performance in Bandit problems refp:zhang2013forgetful.
 In what follows, we describe Myopic Exploration in more detail, explain how to incorporate it into out POMDP agent model, and then exhibit its performance on Bandit problems.

 ### Myopic Exploration: applications and limitations
 As noted above, Myopic Exploration has been studied in Machine Learning refp:gonzalez2015glasses and Operations Research refp:ryzhov2012knowledge as part of algorithms for generalized Bandit problems.
 In most cases, the cutoff point $$C_m$$ after which the agent assumes himself to exploit is set to $$C_m=1$$.
 This results in a scalable, analytically tractable optimization problem: pull the arm that maximizes the expected value of future exploitation given you pulled that arm.
 This "future exploitation" means that you pick the arm that is best in expectation for the rest of time.
-The Myopic Agent with $$C_m=1$$ has also been successfully used as a model of human play in Bandit problems refp:zhang2013forgetful.

 We've presented Bandit problems with a finite number of arms, and with discrete rewards that are uncorrelated across arms.
 Myopic Exploration works well in this setting but also works for generalized Bandit Problems: e.g. when rewards are correlated, when rewards are continuous, and in the "Bayesian Optimization" setting where instead of a fixed number of arms the goal is to optimize high-dimensional real-valued function refp:ryzhov2012knowledge.

-Myopic Exploration will not work well for POMDPs in general.
-Suppose I'm looking for a good restaurant in a foreign city.
+Myopic Exploration does not work well for POMDPs in general.
+Suppose you are looking for a good restaurant in a foreign city.
 A good strategy is to walk to a busy street and then find the busiest restaurant.
-If reaching the busy street takes longer than the myopic cutoff $$C_m$$, then a Myopic agent would not model himself as learning which restaurant has the longest line -- and hence would not recognize this as a good strategy.
-The Myopic agent would only carry out this strategy if it could observe the restaurants before the cutoff $$C_m$$.
-This highlights a way in which Bandit problems are distinctive from general POMDPs.
-In a Bandit problem, you can always explore every arm: you never need to first move to an appropriate state.
-So even the Myopic Agent with $$C_m=1$$ compares the information value of every possible observation that the POMDP can yield.
+If reaching the busy street takes longer than the myopic cutoff $$C_m$$, then a Myopic agent won't see value in this plan.
+We present a concrete example of this problem below ("Restaurant Search").
+This example highlights a way in which Bandit problems are an especially simple POMDP.
+In a Bandit problem, every aspect of the unknown latent state can be queried at any timestep (by pulling the appropriate arm).
+So even the Myopic Agent with $$C_m=1$$ is sensitive to the information value of every possible observation that the POMDP can yield.

+TODO: maybe move paragraph to footnote.
-The Myopic agent has an incorrect model of his future self, assuming his future self stops updating after cutoff point $$C_m$$.
+The Myopic agent incorrectly models his future self, by assuming it ceases to update after cutoff point $$C_m$$.
 This incorrect "self-modeling" is also a property of model-free RL agents.
 For example, a Q-learner's estimation of expected utilities for states ignores the fact that the Q-learner will randomly explore with some probability.
 SARSA, on the other hand, does take its random exploration into account when computing this estimate.
 But it doesn't model the way in which its future exploration behavior will make certain actions useful in the present (as in the example of finding a restaurant in a foreign city).

 ### Myopic Exploration: formal model
 Myopic Exploration only makes sense in the context of an agent that is capable of learning from observations (i.e. in the POMDP rather than MDP setting).
 So our goal is to generalize our agent model for solving POMDPs to a Myopic Exploration with $$C_m \in [1,\infty]$$.